kmy-06/H2-Computer-Science/@ Must Read @/What is Coding ? .md

 hmm...

-"I just want to say: Please use 'Colab Extension' in Google Chrome when using Google Colab 🤍."
+> "I just want to say: Please use 'Colab Themes' extension in Google Chrome when using Google Colab 🤍."